Supergiovane/node-red-contrib-knx-ultimate/README.md

 ## COMMERCIAL COMPANIES USING KNX-ULTIMATE
-The following commercial companies kindly agreed to be mentioned on this page.
+The following commercial companies asked be mentioned on this page.
 Do you want to be listed as well?
 Send an email to maxsupergiovane@icloud.com.

 <br/>